hannesvdvreken/hannesvdvreken.github.io/_posts/2015-01-02-illuminate-ioc-container.md

 ---
 layout: default
 modal-id: 1
-title: Illuminate IoC Container
+title: On IoC Containers
 date: 2015-01-02
 alt: Laravel IoC container
 project-date: January 2015
 description: On the Illuminate IoC container
 ---

 At work I'm currently modernising a legacy project without composer into an application with less code and thus less bugs.
 The first composer package I required was an application container to add Dependency Injection to the project.
-The container I used is called [orno/di](https://github.com/orno/di).
+The container I used is called [orno/di](https://github.com/orno/di), which is now moved to to [league/container](https://github.com/thephpleague/container).

 I bootstrapped the container in the index file.
 After that I registered some basic stuff to it like an object of the Symfony Request class, a Monolog logger with rotating log files, ...
-Finally I was able to adapt the existing old router to resolve the controllers and their dependencies from the IoC container.
+Finally we were able to adapt the existing old router to resolve the controllers and their dependencies from the IoC container.

 In a couple of hours I had enabled the project to adopt and inject composer loaded classes within minutes.
+Moral of the story is, in any application it is necessary to have a service container which allows for binding resolving callbacks that configure the objects you need, when you need them.

+The rest of this blog post will mostly handle about Laravel's IoC container as I've been contributing to that one lately.

 ## Auto resolving
-But how does this container, often called application container, know what to inject?
+But how does this container, often called application container or service container, know what to inject?
 Some containers allow you to configure a hierarchical tree of dependencies in config files or bootstrap code.

 Since PHP 5 there is a Reflection extension available.
 This extension allows you to request meta data about extensions, classes, properties, objects, methods, functions and arguments.
 All of these have Reflector classes like ReflectionExtension,